Fahd (armored personnel carrier): 2A42 30mm cannon

 The gas-operated gun is a dual feed multipurpose small caliber weapon, that has a dual rate of fire with a minimum rate of 200-300 or 550 rounds per minute (rds/min), where the rapid fire mode assures 800 rds/min.
 The sustained rate of fire is 200 rds/min, though.
 The gun is intended for engaging materiel, low flying aircraft, light vehicles, and dismounted infantry.
 With a muzzle velocity of 960 m/s, the gun is capable of defeating a light Armored Personnel Carrier at a range of 1,500 meters, a soft-skinned vehicle at 4,000 meters, and slow-flying aircraft at altitudes up to 2,000 meters and slant ranges of up to 2,500 meters.

+Fahd 300

+At EDEX 2018, the Arab Organization for Industrialization (AOI) presented a new modernized version of the Fahd under the name of Fahd 300.

+The Fahd 300 benefits from many improvements and is based on a new Tatra chassis offering more mobility in all-terrain conditions, and powered by a Cummins turbodiesel engine.
+The Fahd 300 can reach a maximum speed of 105 km/h, with a maximum cruising range of 700 km.
+It has a new V-shaped hull design with a new armor offering more protection against ballistic and IEDs (Improvised Explosive Device) threats.

+The Fahd 300 can accommodate 13 military personnel including driver, commander and gunner.
+Driver and vehicle commander have a large bulletproof windscreen that can be covered by a shutter hinged at the top.
+The rear part of the hull has been raised compared to the original version of the Fahd, offering more internal volume for the troop compartment.
+Troops can enter and leave the vehicle via a door located at the rear of the hull, the upper part of which folds upwards and the lower part downwards to form a step.

+At EDEX 2023, an ambulance variant known as the Fahd 300-MD was presented.

 Service history

 The Fahd have been used by eight countries including Egypt, and also served under the United Nations.
 It has seen service as a part of SFOR in Bosnia and Herzegovina, and as a part of UNOSOM in Somalia.